mdditt2000/k8s-bigip-ctlr/user_guides/openshift-4-7/cluster/README.md

 ## Prerequisite

-Since CIS is using the AS3 declarative API we need the AS3 extension installed on BIG-IP.
+CIS uses the AS3 declarative API.
+AS3 extension installation on BIG-IP is required.
 Follow the link to install AS3

 * Install AS3 on BIG-IP
 https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/installation.html